Pantyhose-X/awesome/README.md

 *   [qbittorrent/qBittorrent](https://github.com/qbittorrent/qBittorrent) - qBittorrent BitTorrent client

-*   [bigfug/Fugio](https://github.com/bigfug/Fugio) - An open visual programming system designed for fast development and long-term preservation of digital art and creative exploration

-*   [MtnViewJohn/context-free](https://github.com/MtnViewJohn/context-free) - Context Free is a program that generates images from written instructions called a grammar.
-The program follows the instructions in a few seconds to create images that can contain millions of shapes.

 ## Dart

 *   [Mobile-Artificial-Intelligence/maid](https://github.com/Mobile-Artificial-Intelligence/maid) - Maid is a cross-platform Flutter app for interfacing with GGUF / llama.cpp models locally, and with Ollama and OpenAI models remotely.